 Ultra Violet Sage needs full sun and requires regular watering until well established.
 It thrives in loamy soils whether lean or rich in nutrients from high-clay content – a common condition in many soils of the Rocky Mountain region.

 Pruning of this shrubby sage should be done in spring when threat of frost is past.
-If pruned during cold weather, water can get into the stems and damage the plant’s future growth.
+If pruned during cold weather, water may get into the stems and damage the plant’s future growth.

 Butterflies and hummingbirds are drawn to Ultra Violet Sage, but rabbits and deer avoid it.
 This is good, because no matter how much you love wildlife, it is difficult to lose such a fragrant, pretty plant to wandering nibblers.